 This combination may have other benefits according to the components.

-Caffeine is legal, cheap and not regulated in almost all parts of the world.
+Caffeine is legal, cheap, and not regulated in almost all parts of the world.
 It can be found as over-the-counter (OTC) medication or in other sources such as coffee, tea, sodas, gum, and candy.

-A clinical study showed that discontinuing caffeine before a migraine attack can increase the efficacy of the acute treatment.
+A clinical study showed that discontinuing caffeine before a migraine attack can increase the efficacy of acute treatment.

 Caffeine showed an improvement in high-intensity exercise tolerance and less fatigue but no change in power.
-It is therefore used as an ergogenic aid in athletes to increase the physical performance.
+It is therefore used as an ergogenic aid in athletes to increase physical performance.

 Caffeine has a significant role in treating and preventing further damage in premature babies who are younger than 32 weeks and have very low birth weight (500 to 1250 g).
-It is used as therapy for apnea of prematurity, decreases the risk of developing bronchopulmonary dysplasia, and decreases the brain damage in hypoxic brain injury.
-Furthermore, it has a role in decreasing the rate of patent ductus arteriosus requiring treatment and decreasing the likelihood of discharging home with oxygen.
-It can be used to shorten the time of mechanical ventilation in premature babies who developed acute respiratory distress syndrome, and this may reduce the risk of lung injury.
+It is used as therapy for apnea of prematurity, decreases the risk of developing bronchopulmonary dysplasia, and decreases brain damage in hypoxic brain injury.
+Furthermore, it has a role in decreasing the rate of patent ductus arteriosus requiring treatment and reducing the likelihood of discharging home with oxygen.
+It can help to shorten the time of mechanical ventilation in premature babies who developed acute respiratory distress syndrome, and this may reduce the risk of lung injury.
 Other clinical studies showed decreases in bilirubin neurotoxicity after introducing caffeine to rats.

-Habitual caffeine consumption may have benefits in other fields such as neurodegenerative disorders, dementia in Alzheimer disease, and Parkinson disease, and improve the neurobehavioral performance without changing the subjective assessment of sleepiness and fatigue.
+Habitual caffeine consumption may have benefits in other fields such as neurodegenerative disorders, dementia in Alzheimer disease, and Parkinson disease and improve the neurobehavioral performance without changing the subjective assessment of sleepiness and fatigue.

 Acetaminophen is used alone or combined with other medications to treat acute primary headaches; it is combined with aspirin and caffeine for a migraine and tension-type headache and combined with tramadol for a cluster headache.